IBM/data-governance-mask-sensitive-data/README.md

 ```
 Ensure that the application is started successfully using the command `oc get pods`.
 Also make a note of the route using the command `oc get routes`.

+#### 6.3 Configure Db2 database

+In this step, we will create two tables in the Db2 database - CUSTOMER and ORDERS table.

+Invoke the URL - http://ins-portal-app-governance.{{Ingress subdomain URL}}/insportal/app/setupdb

+>Note: Replace {{Ingress subdomain URL}} with `Ingress subdomain` of the OpenShift cluster.

 ### 7. Configure Watson Query